urbanhire/datago/README.md

 # datago
-Singleton connection for any database (NoSQL and RDBMS)
+Golang singleton connection to any database (NoSQL and RDBMS)